shtelzerartem/SingleRegistrationSystem/README.md

-# Single Registration System
+# Unified Registration System
-App, which will help Russian students participate in local exibitions or olympiads in math, physics, IT and other spheres.
+App, which will help Russian students participate in local competitions or olympiads in math, physics, IT and other spheres.

 Developped with:
 - Laravel